Skip to content

 Key elements of a session page

 A session page provides various tools and visualizations.
-In a typical sessions page, you can find the following sections:
+In a sessions page interface, you’ll find the following sections:

 Query input